MichaelAquilina/S4/README.rst

     $ s4 sync myfolder1

-If you wish to synchronise your targets continiously, use the ``daemon`` command:
+If you wish to synchronise your targets continuously, use the ``daemon`` command:

 ::